dusty-nv/jetson-inference/docs/pytorch-plants.md

 ### Processing all the Test Images

-If you want to process all of the test images without having to do them individually, you can create a simple script like below that loops over them and outputs to the `test_output` directory under the dataset:
+If you want to classify all of the test images without having to do them individually, you can create a simple script like below that loops over them and outputs to the `test_output` directory under the dataset:

 ```bash
 #!/bin/bash